cube-drone/rt0/players-guide/src/gm/adventure.md

 * Maybe "The First Combat" and "The Dorms are Unsuitable for Human Habitation" are the same event?

 #### Quest
+* True Horrors are attempting to infiltrate Paradise Lua
+* Players must find citizens grappling with True Horrors and help them to balance their Horror.
+* Temperance, The Hermit, and The Sun are allies?

 * The introduction of the Magical MacGuffins: players must do X things to prevent the end of the world as we know it.

 #### Act Break